Dimakoua/dailypick/content/blog/posts/2025-08-12-escape-the-meeting-maze-fun-fair-ways-to-make-team-decisions.md

 **Conclusion:**

 Escaping the meeting maze isn’t about avoiding decisions; it’s about making them in a way that is both efficient and enjoyable.
 By incorporating fun, fairness, and the right tools—such as Daily Pick's innovative decision-making games—you can transform your team's approach to decision-making, creating a more collaborative, productive, and ultimately more enjoyable work environment.
+For leaders who want proof, MIT Sloan’s [research on collective intelligence](https://sloanreview.mit.edu/article/the-new-science-of-building-great-teams/) shows balanced participation and psychological safety drive superior outcomes—the same traits these games reinforce.

 Ready to make your team decisions less of a drag and more of a delight?
-Explore the fun and fair tools at Daily [Pick today!](https://dailypick.dev)
+Explore the fun and fair tools at [Daily Pick](https://dailypick.dev) today, then hop over to our [hybrid all-hands agenda](/blog/hybrid-all-hands-playbook-fair-fun-agendas-that-keep-teams-engaged/) for even more ideas.